llpeterson/direct/access.md

 onto signals includes enough redundancy (i.e., a form of FEC) to ensure the receiver is able able recover the original data even when signals overlap.
-In addition, BBUs also have the ability to increase/decrease the power they use to transmit on a given sub-channel, effectively allowing them to dynamically change cell size.
+In addition, BBUs also have the ability to increase/decrease the power they use to transmit, effectively allowing them to dynamically change cell size.
 This makes it possible to move UEs from one cell to another on the fly.

 Taken all together, this gives the RAN three degrees of freedom, which improves its ability to squeeze the most capacity out of the